Quantum Techniques for Reaction Networks: The master equation

 This is the number of ways to choose, for each species $i = 1, \dots, k$, an ordered list of $m_i$ distinct things from a collection of $\ell_i$ things of that species.
 Thus, we expect a factor of this sort to appear in the master equation.

 Using this notation, we define the matrix $H(\tau)$ as follows:

+Here $\delta$ is the Kronecker delta, which equals 1 if its subscripts are equal and 0 otherwise.
 The first term describes the rate for the complex $\ell$ to become the complex $\ell'$ via the reaction $\tau$: it equals the rate constant for this reaction times the number of ways this reaction can occur.
 The second term describes the rate at which $\ell$ goes away due to this reaction.
 Thus, the size of the second term is equal to that of the first, but its sign is opposite.

 Putting together Equations \ref{def.ham.1} and \ref{def.ham.2}, we obtain this formula for the Hamiltonian: